paraskuk/paraskuk/README.md

 ## 🚀 About Me

-Versatile Back-end Software Engineer with a passion for problem-solving and innovation and learning new languages.
+Versatile Back-end Software Engineer with a passion for problem-solving and learning new languages.

 ## 💻 Skills & Expertise